Cessnock Relay For Life

 Meetings are held at Cessnock Leagues Club on the first Monday of the month at 2pm.

-The Broome trip has been cancelled but the group is now running a trip to Maroochydore, leaving September 5, and visiting the Outback Spectacular and Australia Zoo.
+The Broome trip has been cancelled but the group is now running a nine-day trip to Caloundra, departing October 17.

 Bookings for these trips can be made by ringing Marie on 0432 253 717.